lycis/QtDropbox/doc/DEVELOPMENT.md

 > Our mission is to create a library for C++/Qt to provide easy access to the services of [Dropbox](http://www.dropbox.com/).

 ### Linking External Libraries
-A great part about providing *easy* access is to keep the projecets dependencies as little as possible.
-There are many really cool libraries out there that would provide great enhancement to the featuers of the features.
+A great part about providing *easy* access is to keep the projects dependencies as little as possible.
+There are many really cool libraries out there that would provide great enhancement to the features of the features.
 Whenever you think that a certain library would make things easier for us keep one thing in mind: *Just because it is easy for us it will be more complex for the users of QtDropbox as they have to satisfy another dependency.*

 So how to add third party libraries?
 If you add them make sure the user of QtDropbox has to activate the library with a specific switch.
 So the user can always choose to disable a specific third party library and just go by using the plain old features provided by QtDropbox itself.
-As you can guess this requires you to *extend* and *not replace* the feature set provded by QtDropbox.
+As you can guess this requires you to *extend* and *not replace* the feature set provided by QtDropbox.

 #### Example
-You found a great library that could be used to enhance the capabilites of QDropboxJson (used to interpet JSON objects returned by Dropbox).
+You found a great library that could be used to enhance the capabilities of QDropboxJson (used to interpret JSON objects returned by Dropbox).
 Of course you can use this library th extend QDropboxJson but make sure the user has a possibility to exclude the third party library from the project: The user has to compile QtDropbox with a specific switch (e.g. the user has to add `DEFINES += USE_EXT_JSONLIB` to `qtdropbox.pro`).